 I also contribute practical information and resources to promote an easy-going travel lifestyle.
 In short, I provide content geared for mature (that can be debatable sometimes), active (well given the ageing factor), and curious travellers.

-Travelling my favourite places in Canada & the USA
+Travelling to my favourite places in Canada & the USA

 Voted one of the Top Female Travel Bloggers to Watch in 2019